Oxapampa province

 The Cerro de la Sal, an important source of salt for the indigenous people of the Amazon Basin since pre-historic times is located in the Villa Rica District of the province.
 The southeastern part of the province is the location of the Gran Pajonal (Great Grassland), an elevated plateau occupied by the Asháninka people.

 Oxapampa is best known for the colonists from Austria and Germany who established one of the first European settlements (in Peru) east of the Andes in remote Pozuzo District in 1859 and founded the towns of Oxapampa in 1891 and Villa Rica in 1928.
-German influence remain in the architecture and culture of these districts.
+Germanic influence remains in the architecture and culture of these districts.

 Political divisions

-The Oxapampa Province is divided into eight districts (distritos, singular: distrito), each of which is headed by a mayor (alcalde):
+The province of Oxapampa is divided into eight districts (distritos, singular: distrito), each of which is headed by a mayor (alcalde):